The Impact of COVID-19 on Construction & Building Materials

 Plumbing material, elevator components, hardware, fire protection, electrical materials — all of these building materials supplies mostly depend on China.
 In addition, flooring, windows and curtain materials are primarily sourced from Italy, whereas glass and aluminum products are sourced from across Italy, Lithuania and Spain.
 Currently, Italy, Spain and other European nations have halted production and industry experts foresee a considerable passage of time before revamped production can help businesses regain normalcy.
 Shipping constraints and the unavailability of various materials required may require an additional 6 to 8 weeks of lead time, rather than the current 10 to 12 weeks.

 Failures in containing the spread of the coronavirus may cause a rise in domestic building materials supplies due to the inability of suppliers to export to desired locations.
 At the same time, imports will also face similar issues, hence one can expect an unpredictable mix of price fluctuations.
-However, in the long term, building materials prices could go up due to supply chain bottlenecks.
-As building construction firms will try to normalize their activities in a bid to return to normal business, it is estimated that there will be supply chain bottleneck created by a surge in demand across the US.
+However, in the long term, building materials and construction prices could go up due to supply chain bottlenecks.
+As building construction firms try to normalize their activities in a bid to return to normal business, there may be a supply chain bottleneck created by a surge in demand across the US.

-Strategies to Deal With COVID-19 for Building Materials
+Strategies to Deal With the Impact of COVID-19 on Building Materials

-Building construction firms need to identify critical building materials and focus there.
+Building materials and construction firms must identify critical building materials.
 To identify critical building materials, firms can choose a mix of different criteria, such as long lead-time requirements, dependency on suppliers in COVID-19 affected countries or regions and incumbent suppliers’ exposure to COVID-19 affected regions.
 This is the time for construction firms to start looking for alternate suppliers.
-To avoid supply hiccups, building construction firms need to identify capable local suppliers and avoid high-risk suppliers.
+To avoid supply hiccups, building materials and construction firms must identify capable local suppliers and avoid high-risk suppliers.
 It is difficult to say when businesses will return to normal, but whenever they do, everyone will rush to procure supplies.
-Thus, in order to avoid domestic demand issues during this inevitable rush later, building construction firms should start engaging with the potential building materials suppliers from right now.
+Thus, to avoid domestic demand issues during this inevitable rush later, building construction firms should start engaging with potential building materials suppliers now.